lucidrains/tf-bind-transformer/README.md

 - [x] write a simple trainer class that takes care of the training loop
 - [x] create faster protein and context embedding derivation by optionally moving model to gpu and back to cpu when done
 - [x] use ProtTrans for longer context proteins, look into AF2
+- [x] make protalbert usable with one flag
 - [ ] support for custom transformers other than enformer
 - [ ] warmup in training loop
 - [ ] mixed precision